 © https://monochrome-watches.com

 In addition, Tantalum watches have been attempted by several watch companies.
-Among them, The high-end brand François-Paul Journe (P.Journe) has produced many models with tantalum cases.
-These are usually finished with a polished surface, Allowing for a deep and dark luster not seen in the tantalum watches of Audemars Piguet or Omega.
-Although it is difficult to process, Once completed, Tantalum is a metal with a devilish charm that cannot be found in any other metal.
+Among them, The high-end brand François-Paul Journe (P.Journe) has made many models with tantalum cases.
+They are usually finished with a polished surface, Allowing you to appreciate a deep and dark luster not seen in the tantalum of Audemars Piguet or Omega.
+Although it is difficult to process, Once completed, It is a metal with a devilish charm that cannot be found in any other metal.
+That is tantalum.

 P.Journe Tourbillon Souverain Bleu Caliber 1403